uiff/nats-NodeRed-Node-uc20/README.md

 # node-red-contrib-uos-nats

 **Note:** This custom Node-RED package is built and maintained by [IoTUeli](https://www.linkedin.com/in/iotueli/) and is **not** an official Weidmüller product.
 For questions, feature requests, or support please contact IoTUeli directly.
+Repository: <https://github.com/uiff/nats-NodeRed-Node-uc20>

 Node-RED nodes to read and write u-OS Data Hub variables via NATS.
 This package exposes three building blocks: